seanox/aspect-js/manual/message.md

 <h1 output="{{messages.contact.title}}"/>
 ```

-Messages can also be customized at runtime using the `Messages.customize(label,
+Messages can also contain placeholders that can be populated at runtime using
-    ...values)` method.
-For this purpose, the label is used as a template with
+the `Messages.populate(label, ...values)` method.
+For this purpose, the label is
-placeholders, which are then filled.
-The values are passed as a list in the form
+used as a template with placeholders, which are then filled.
+The values are
-of the spread notation.
-The placeholders are then a number with reference to the
+passed as a list in the form of the spread notation.
+The placeholders are then a
-position in the value list, whose value is then inserted for the placeholder.
+number with reference to the position in the value list, whose value is then
+inserted for the placeholder.

 ```xml
 <?xml version="1.0"?>